juliansommer/workout-track/README.md

 ## TODO

+- consistent type imports, some are type { x } some are { type x }, makes annoying when searching for types. typescript eslint should be doing this.

 - need to make workoutform have sets and reps as numbers, not strings so can use zod to validate them

 pages that need custom skeletons: